Guide to Sleeping Bags

 Closed-Cell Foam Mats are the traditional old-school camping mats.
 These are very light but quite bulky and limited in their insulating properties.
 Their huge advantage is that they are robust and will still work if they are punctured by a knife, thorn, crampon etc. they can also be used immediately with no need to inflate them.

-On high altitude mountain climbs we will normally carry both a closed-cell mat and an inflating mat.
+On high altitude mountain climbs, we will normally carry both a closed-cell mat and an inflating mat.

+There are a few different shapes of sleeping bag available.
 The simple rectangular ones are cheap for a reason!
-They are not really useful for anything beyond a sleepover in the lounge or in a caravan.
+They are not really useful for mountain conditions.

 A 'mummy' shaped bag is the norm as it works more efficiently in that it traps air for insulation purposes within the wall of the bag but does not have excessive pockets of air between you and the inner wall of the bag.
 These pockets of air can make it take longer to get warm and cool down more easily.

 There are also some new 'pod' shaped sleeping bags that are much wider and allow you to curl up inside them and sleep in a variety of shapes.
 This may work well for general comfort but does make for a much bulkier bag and so is not likely to be particularly well suited to travel where weight and bulk of the packed bag is a factor.

 As with a lot of cheaper clothing, cheaper sleeping bags may have lower quality zips and zip detailing.
 The last thing you want is not to be able to close your bag if the zip is broken or swallows up a wad of fabric and jams.
-Good bags will also have a baffle on the inside of the zip so that you don't get a strip of cold along it.
+Good bags will also have a baffle on the inside of the zip so that you don't get a strip of cold along with it.

-You can use silk, cotton or fleece sleeping bag liners to help keep the bag clean and also to get a few degrees more of warmth.
+You can use silk, cotton or fleece sleeping bag liners to help keep the bag clean and also get a few degrees more of warmth.

 Looking After Your Sleeping Bag